vetrivera/dragadmin/README.md

 ![Capture3](https://user-images.githubusercontent.com/51225963/61627023-4d040580-ac6e-11e9-8ae6-72a3759100aa.PNG)

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+User able to drag and drop the widgets any where in the webpage and rearrange the places.

 ## Running unit tests